YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 They both nodded.

-‘I think it’s best if we stay indoors till the loo blows over,’ said Raja, whispering in Samara’s ear.
-‘We can start our journey in the night.’
+‘Let’s stay indoors till the ghawa blows over,’ said Raja, whispering in Samara’s ear.
+‘We can start our journey in the evening.’

-‘If you want to make a journey back to Wetlands, your best bet would be to leave early in the evening because then the loo stops raging,’ said the manager as if he’d overheard their conversation.
-‘It becomes quite pleasant then, and it will give you an opportunity to explore our city.
-A few hours after sunset it becomes quite chilly, so I recommend that you wrap up warm as you begin your journey through the desert.
-I suggest you then stop somewhere in the morning and then continue the next day,’ He paused as if to think.
+‘Your best bet would be to leave in the evening because by then the ghawa stops raging,’ said the manager as if he’d overheard their conversation.
+‘The star you need to follow comes out early, and I can point it out to you.’
+He paused.
+‘A few hours after sunset it becomes chilly, so I recommend that you wrap up warm as you begin your journey through the desert.
+Why don’t you stop somewhere in the morning – I’ll tell you where –and then continue the next day?’
+He paused as if to think.
 ‘I estimate you should be in Wetlands in eight days from now.’

-‘It might take you a little longer, perhaps, because your camel is rather short,’ added the manager.
+‘It might take you a little longer, perhaps, because your white camel is rather short,’ added the manager.

 It took all their willpower for Samara and Raja not to burst out laughing.
-Barado, a short camel?
-Wasn’t that funny?

 ‘I’m feeling tired,’ said Raja.
 ‘I’m not sure why, really, because I slept very well last night.’